 - Network teams need tools that provide computer-assisted design automation starting with a reference architecture concept, and then holistically approach the management of the network services as a contextually-aware composition of configuration managements, state gathering operations, performing monitoring telemetry, maintenance operations, reporting, analytics, etc.

 - These tools need to be vendor-agnostic, meaning that the network team’s user-experience for managing the network is the same, regardless of the underlying vendor-equipment/NOS.

 - These tools need to internalize that the network service is a composition of many devices, different vendor devices, providing different roles within the context of the service.
 As such, a network service is a distributed application, and the new technology must be designed to align with the distributed nature of both the underlying devices and the myriad of network protocols that compose the service.

 - The most critical phase is Consumption, and the technology must provide Awesome capabilities to ensure the network is always ready for the business.
 These tools must provide the networking team the ability to quickly identify an issue exists before the end-user reports it (“Mean time to Awareness”), provide tools that quickly identify the context of the issue so specific action can be taken (“Mean time to Insight”), and provide maintenance tools that quickly assist in day-to-day operations.

 At Apstra we understand the magnitude of building this complex technology.
-We are a company solely focused on bringing more Awesome to the industry in a unique away.
+We are a company solely focused on bringing more Awesome to the industry in a unique way.
 With the DevOps movement as our guide, we know there was a time before DevOps and there was a time after — and the industry only going forward.
 The network industry is on the same journey.
-Our turning point is to take a new and different approach to managing the network.
+Our turning point is to take a new and different approach to manage the network.